 How marketers should think differently to unlock digital marketing’s enormous ability to build brand meaning.

-- Hot marketing and research topics in 2015 and 2016 priorities
+- Marketing and research hot topics for 2016 and 6 priorities for 2017

-- Reinventing consumer segmentation research for a digital age
+- Reinventing audience creation and consumer segmentation in a digital age

 - behavioral economics